lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/blackjackGame/README.md

 At the start of the game, a bet is placed by a player, and then the dealer will create hands (Each player and the dealer get two cards each.).
 All players have both cards exposed while the dealer has one card exposed and one card hidden.
 Now, both the dealer and the player can hit (Draw an additional card.) a card and ensure that they should not get over 21.
 Anyone exceeding 21 points, busts and loses the bet.
 The player can stand pat (Stop taking cards) at any time.
 When a player stops taking cards, if the player has more points than the dealer but less than 22, they win the bet.

+Players in the game

 How many players can play Blackjack?

 Can players play the game against each other?

+Point dynamics

 Upto how many points can the player or the dealer hit the card?

 What will happen if the dealer and the player both get the same points?

+Card limit

 Is there a limit on the number of cards the player take?

+Design approach

+We are going to design this Blackjack game system using the bottom-up design approach.
+For this purpose, we will follow the steps below:

+Identify and design the smallest components first–the card, and player.

+Use these small components to design bigger components, for example, the deck and controller.

+Repeat the steps above until we design the whole Blackjack game.

 bottom-up design approach